andrey-minaev/Academic_site/content/home/experience.md

   description = """

   &nbsp;
+  * Built and implemented company development strategy.
+Raised annual revenue from $0 to $300,000
+  * Organized all company’s business processes, including procurement, advertising, sales, and distribution
+  * Managed a team of four employees and several freelancers
+  * Participated in government and corporate procurement contracts.
+Made deals for $100,000

-  * Company strategy development
+#  * Company strategy development
-  * Building business processes
+#  * Building business processes
-  * Team management (four employees and freelancers)
+#  * Team management (four employees and freelancers)
-  * Negotiations with corporate customers
+#  * Negotiations with corporate customers
   """